-By conceptualizing empowerment as a process and highlighting agency as its core, it is feasible to focus on changes in agency and to study mechanisms through which this change occurs.
-Husband's migration, for example, may offer women opportunities for taking on greater responsibilities for household decision-making (Desai & Banerji 2008, Yabiku et al 2010).
-Incorporation into the global economy and associated changes in developmental idealism have been found to bring increased agency in partner selection (Allendorf & Pandian 2016) and termination of marriage (Thornton 2001).
-Notably, some studies focus on mechanisms at the individual level, while others focus on societal changes following a recognition that women's empowerment is not simply agency gained by an individual but can be a collective process.
-We illustrate this inherently multi-level perspective of women's empowerment in detail in the operationalization section.
+The dynamic aspect of empowerment, whether at an individual or at a societal level, poses a great challenge to measurement since it requires measurement of the process rather than of status.
+Consequently, in practice, Kabeer's focus on empowerment (dynamic), is often translated into measurement of power (static).
+However, by conceptualizing empowerment as a process and highlighting agency as its core, it is feasible to focus on changes in agency and to study mechanisms through which this change occurs.
+The migration of husbands, for example, may offer women opportunities for taking on greater responsibilities for household decision-making (Desai and Banerji 2008, Yabiku et al. 2010).
+Incorporation into the global economy and associated changes in developmental idealism have been found to lead to increased agency in partner selection (Allendorf and Pandian 2016) and the termination of marriage (Thornton 2001).
+Notably, some studies focus on mechanisms at the individual level, while others focus on societal changes, following a recognition that women's empowerment is not simply agency gained by an individual but can be a collective process.
+We illustrate this inherently multi-level perspective of women's empowerment in detail in the operationalization section later in the paper.

 Finally, we note that the term "multidimensionality" is routinely invoked in theorizing empowerment.
-Scholars characterize multidimensionality in different ways and that often reflects different disciplinary and programmatic foci.
-For example, Mason (1986) summarized it with three dimensions: prestige, power, and control of resources (material or nonmaterial), reflecting the Weberian theory of stratification in sociology.
-Kabeer (1999, 2005) suggested exploring women's empowerment with three interrelated dimensions i.e., resources, agency and achievement and specified them as preconditions, process, and outcomes respectively.
-Empowerment is thus not a single construct but characterized as a series of sometimes overlapping and sometimes distinct constructs in this framework.
-Multidimensionality is also used to characterize different types of empowerment indicators, including economic, social and cultural, legal, political, and psychological empowerment, often measured at micro or macro level, with some composite measures attempting to be all-inclusive.
+Scholars characterize multidimensionality in different ways, which often reflects different disciplinary and programmatic foci.
+For example, Mason (1986) summarized it as having three dimensions: prestige, power, and the control of resources (material or non-material), reflecting the Weberian theory of stratification in sociology.
+Kabeer (1999, 2005) suggested exploring women's empowerment with three interrelated dimensions, that is, resources, agency, and achievement, and specified them as preconditions, process, and outcomes, respectively.
+Empowerment is thus not a single construct but can be characterized as a series of sometimes overlapping and sometimes distinct constructs in this framework.
+Multidimensionality is also used to characterize different types of empowerment indicators, including economic, social and cultural, legal, political, and psychological empowerment, often measured at the micro or macro levels, with some composite measures attempting to be all-inclusive.
 These different dimensions sometimes move together, and at other times are orthogonal to each other.
-For example, in Bangladesh some empirical studies have found that women's employment increased, rather than reduced, women's risks of violence (Koenig et al 2003, Rahman 1999,

-Schuler et al 1998, Schuler et al 1996).
+For example, in Bangladesh, some empirical studies have found that women's employment increased, rather than reduced, the risks of women being subjected to violence (Koenig et al. 2003, Rahman 1999, Schuler et al. 1998, Schuler et al. 1996).
 We elaborate on this point in the next section on operationalization.